ericentin/gen_state_machine/README.md

-One important difference between `gen_statem` and this wrapper is that you declare your callback mode as part of `use GenStateMachine` in this wrapper, rather than returning it from your `init/1` and `code_change/4`.
-You can still, however, switch callback modes in `code_change/4` by returning a callback mode.
+One important difference between `gen_statem` and this wrapper is that you declare your callback mode as part of `use GenStateMachine` in this wrapper, rather than returning it from `callback_mode/0` on OTP 19.1 and up, or your `init/1` and `code_change/4` on versions of OTP prior to 19.1.
+In version of OTP prior to 19.1, you can still, however, switch callback modes in `code_change/4` by returning a callback mode

 Other than that (and the usual automatically-defined default callbacks as a result of `use`-ing `GenStateMachine`), this wrapper does not make any